 As another round of all-too-realistic war games has kicked off in Taiwan and the Philippines, the Pacific looks to become the next flashpoint of conflict.
 And this time the major players are the world’s two biggest economies – the US and China.

-At first glance, China is entangled in regional disputes that have little consequence for the rest of the world.
+4,500 US troops are participating in an annual military exercise in the Philippines, just a week after a diplomatic incident that provoked a standoff between Chinese and Filipino warships.
+Simultaneously, thousands of Taiwanese troops are repelling a simulated Chinese attack on the island, whose independence its bigger neighbor refuses to recognize.At first glance, China is entangled in regional disputes that have little consequence for the rest of the world.
 The South China Sea is potentially rich in oil, and already provides valuable shipping lanes and fishing stocks.
 China says it is entitled to treat the sea almost in its entirety as its own on the basis of a sixty-year-old claim, and in apparent violation of standard international maritime treaties.
 The Philippines, Malaysia and Brunei have counter-claims.Last week a Filipino warship attempted to arrest two Chinese fishing boats operating in what it says is its segment of the sea.
 But two Chinese surveillance ships arrived and began to shield the fishing boats, preventing the arrests.
 Heated rhetoric followed from both Manila and Beijing.But this is essentially a commercial dispute, only slightly spiced up by nationalistic grandstanding.Taiwan and Tibet’s sovereignty disputes are long-festering sores.
 But despite China’s insistence on reintegration, and the territories' drives for full independence, no sides are likely to take active steps to upset the status quo.

 Igor Ogorodnev, RT